vuejs/v2.vuejs.org/source/guide/list.md

 })
 </script>

+<p class="tip">Using an identifier with `v-repeat` in general results in more readable templates and slightly better performance.</p>

 ## Mutation Methods

 Under the hood, Vue.js intercepts an observed Array's mutating methods (`push()`, `pop()`, `shift()`, `unshift()`, `splice()`, `sort()` and `reverse()`) so they will also trigger View updates.